-The pandemic has also increased the potential risk of developing dementia.
-Reduced exercise and increased sedentary behaviors, less cognitive stimulation, poor mental health, and the worse monitoring of other chronic co-occurring health conditions (e.g., diabetes mellitus) that in turn increase the risk of developing dementia have all been documented during the pandemic (Stockwell et al., 2021; Sepúlveda-Loyola et al., 2020; OECD, 2021).
-The risks to brain health and of dementia may also increase due to impacts of COVID-19 infection itself (Daroische, 2021;).
-The heightened risk for dementia posed by COVID-19 may take years to fully determine.
-However, cognitive impairment post-COVID-19 infection may last for several months post-recovery (Becker et al., 2021).
-Further, as many as 82% of all people with COVID-19 experienced some form of neurological issue – albeit these were often temporary (Liotta et al., 2020).
-The need to redouble efforts to support dementia risk reduction strategies by governments along with key stakeholders is clearer than ever.
+Early evidence suggests the pandemic has increased the potential risk of developing dementia.
+Reduced exercise and increased sedentary behaviors, less cognitive stimulation, poor mental health, and lack of monitoring of co-occurring health conditions (e.g., diabetes mellitus) that in turn increase the risk of developing dementia have all been documented during the pandemic (Stockwell et al., 2021; Sepúlveda-Loyola et al., 2020; OECD, 2021; Suarez-Gonzalez et al., 2021).
+The risks of dementia may also increase due to impacts of COVID-19 infection itself (Daroische, 2021;, Becker et al., 2021)., The need to revisit efforts to support dementia risk reduction strategies by governments in partnership with key stakeholders is clearer than ever.

 Diagnosis, Treatment, Care and Support

-The continuum of care for people living with ADRD was significantly impacted by the pandemic.
-Early detection of ADRD has been identified as a global public health priority as it allows for better care planning and care management as well as the potential for individuals to receive disease modifying treatments when there may still be an opportunity to modify the course of the disease, before irreversible damage takes place.
+The continuum of care for people living with dementia was significantly impacted by the pandemic.
+Early detection of dementia has been identified as a global public health priority as it allows for better care planning and management along with the potential for individuals to receive disease modifying treatments.
 Yet, much health care utilization declined during the pandemic as in-person visits were canceled or avoided.
 There is evidence of reduction in the dementia diagnostic rate from England (Office for Health Improvement & Disparities, 2021).
-Another pandemic-induced outcome was increased use of psychotropics among people living with dementia in LTSS settings in Canada and the UK (Stall et al., 2020; Howards, Burns & Schneider, 2020).
-These findings speak to the pandemic’s impacts on mental health of people living with dementia and run counter to efforts to reduce the inappropriate use of psychotropics for this population.
+Another pandemic-induced outcome was increased use of psychotropics among people living with dementia in LTSS settings in Canada and the UK (Stall et al., 2020; Howard et al., 2020).
+These findings speak to the pandemic’s negative impacts on the mental health of people living with dementia.

-There is evidence of robust care approaches that were working well prior to the pandemic that were able to pivot to support people once the pandemic began such as the Care Ecosystem model (Merrilees et al., 2022).
-The Green House model, a well-established approach to smaller group housing, also appeared fared well during the pandemic with evidence suggesting these settings saw fewer cases and deaths from COVID-19 (Zimmerman et al., 2021).
+There is evidence of robust care approaches were able to pivot in response to the pandemic such as the Care Ecosystem model where care support workers were able to support care partners of people with dementia by adapting to providing care in new ways (Merrilees et al., 2022).
+Another example is the Green House model, a well-established approach to smaller group housing, which also appeared to fare better than larger facilities during the pandemic (Zimmerman et al., 2021).
 Innovative approaches to dementia care should be encouraged and supported by policymakers.
-General workforce measures are also needed to support living wages, working conditions, and paid time off.